 What is LayBuy?

-LayBuy is a New Zealand-based payment solution that makes it easier for you to make online and in-store purchases based on the BNPL principle.
+LayBuy is a payment solution that makes it easier for you to make online and in-store purchases based on the BNPL principle.
 Like Snap Finance and Afterpay, LayBuy doesn’t charge you any interest, and it allows you to split your payments in installments and make the payments within 6 weeks.